Android Custom Color Picker

 This is a rough sketch I just put together.
 There is more customization needed to implement into your own project / use case.

-I included some basic debugging information in the form of visual Text elements.
+I included some basic debugging information in the form of visual Text composables.

-You can create a callback in the ColorPicker Composable and return the value captured if needed for further processing.
+You can create a callback in the Android custom color picker composable and return the value captured if needed for further processing.
+An example of a callback implementation is located at bottom of post.

 class MainActivity : ComponentActivity() {